 Benefits of Community Service for Families

 Community service is one of the best ways to teach your child the value of empathy.
 Not only does volunteering show kids kindness, compassion and selflessness, but it can also teach them a variety of life skills as well.
-Although the main purpose of volunteering may be to help the community, there are also a number of benefits for your family to take advantage of.
+Although the main purpose of volunteering may be to help the community, there are also a number of benefits of volunteering for your family to take advantage of.

 Community Service Builds Community Ties

 When your kids get involved in serving those around them, they become more invested in their community as well.
 A community is especially important for teenagers since they can be easily influenced by their peers and classmates.